- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 - — This food is low in Saturated Fat, Cholesterol, and Sodium

 - — A good source of Folate, Magnesium, Phosphorus, and Manganese

-One pack contains three types of Organic Quinoa:
+One package contains three types of Organic Quinoa:

 Red — has a slightly richer taste than white.
 In comparison with white, a little more crispy.